badlydrawnrob/anki/GPS.md

 ## Summary

+> ⚠️ CSS is a bloody chore.
+There are things that just don't work as they should
+> with the AnkiMobile browser, it's not particularly intuitive to code, and it
+> takes AGES to get right.
+AVOID, AVOID, AVOID, wherever possible.
+Choose a decent
+> CSS framework or Ai tool, use purgeCSS to reduce the file size.
+Ai isn't quite
+> there yet, but for simple things, manual CSSing isn't entirely needed.

 ### `@media` styles CAN'T be nested still, only `.class` names?

 With ECSS you write a unique scoped class for each and every item.